-Use safety rings around drive tubes.
+It is highly recommended by Darley to use safety rings around drive tubes.
 Especially near connecting u-joint crosses.
 Such safety rings would be sufficiently attached to the chassis frame and sufficiently strong enough to prevent a broken u-joint assembly from allowing a driveline to slide out from underneath the truck at high speeds while still rotating, causing severe personnel injury.
 Said safety rings would be larger than the drive tube OD and provide enough clearance for dynamic non-rotational movement of the drivelines through loaded and unloaded conditions, driving operations and where chassis flex may occur.

-U-Joints:
+Universal Joints:

-- Universal joints must always be installed in pairs to transmit uniform rotary motion. - The operating angles of each universal joint in the pair should be as close to equal as possible. - The input and output shafts of each universal joint pair may be either parallel, or so located that the centerline of each shaft intersects the midpoint of the shaft connecting each universal joint (intersecting angles). - This arrangement may be required if the coupling shaft between pump and chassis transmission is relatively short, or the engine is mounted with its driveshaft horizontal.
-Refer to attached drawing DGM1301 for examples of parallel shaft and intersecting angle installations.
+- Universal joints must always be installed in pairs to transmit uniform rotary motion. - The operating angles of each universal joint in the pair should be as close to equal as possible. - The input and output shafts of each universal joint pair may be either parallel, or so located that the centerline of each shaft intersects the midpoint of the shaft connecting each universal joint (intersecting angles). - This arrangement may be required if the coupling shaft between pump and PTO is relatively short, or the engine is mounted with its driveshaft horizontal.
+Refer